 Prepared by Michael Chu with information provided by Grandmaster Yip Chi Sum and Master Wilkie Wu

 When you need to fight, show no mercy

 DEFENCE AND OFFENCE

 Traditional Chinese kung fu styles are normally classified under internal (yin) or external (yang) styles.
-They range from internal Taiji forms where yin is used to absorb and redirect attacks in a defensive manner to more external forms such as Hung Gar, where immense yang power is channelled externally to deflect attacks and deliver deadly single blows.
+They range from internal Taiji forms where yin is used to absorb and redirect attacks in a defensive manner to more external forms, where immense yang power is channelled externally to deflect attacks and deliver deadly single blows.

 Various parts of the body work harmoniously in each movement.
-Speed and power are harnessed from geng jat ging (驚紮勁) -- the suddenness of motion of instinctive reflexes (such as when one puts a hand on a hot stove).
+Speed and power are harnessed from geng jat ging (驚紮勁), the explosiveness motion of instinctive reflexes such as when one feels a hand on a hot stove.
 From the foundation in the feet, energy from the base travels up the legs, hips, waist, and arms through a spiralling vortex action (旋轉力) that channels the whole body's power to the point of impact.

-Master passes us the forms of tiger and panther"
+Masters teach the forms of the tiger and panther"

-Over many decades, numerous forms were "borrowed" into Bak Mei.
-And while there are variations and flexibility externally, the core essence of the use of power makes it Bak Mei.
+Over many decades, numerous forms were "borrowed" into Bak Mei, combining those forms with core Bak Mei principles and making it into what may be considered a mixed martial art.
+While there are many variations, it is the the core essence of the generation and application of explosive power that makes it Bak Mei.